-We are delighted to announce that the Science Foundation Ireland (SFI) has returned to sponsor the ‘Journalism Relating to Science and Technology’ at this year’s National Student Media awards!
+We are delighted that Science Foundation Ireland (SFI) has returned to sponsor the ‘Journalism Relating to Science and Technology’ at this year’s National Student Media awards!

 In a time of immense political, economic, cultural and social shift, journalism has a vital role to play in informing the public about science and technology, with unbiased, factual stories that educate and promote public awareness of key issues.
 From vaccinations, to climate change, the media has enormous influence on public behaviour and Science Foundation Ireland (SFI) believes accurate, unbiased journalism covering these stories can hugely improve the world by addressing disinformation and myth.